NUSA ISLANDS GUIDE: LEMBONGAN, PENIDA, CENINGAN

 Staying on Nusa Penida

-Awesome coastline with epic cliff views around every corner whereas Lembongan is flat
+Awesome coastline with epic cliff views around every corner whereas Lembongan is not as epic

 Moped adventures across the island, which is far far bigger than Nusa Lembongan